olufunbi/Bitso-QA-Assesment/README.md

 ### Steps to run the repo

-The End-to-End tests are contained within the `Cypress` folder, within the `Integration` folder.
+The End-to-End tests are contained within the `cypress` folder, within the `integration` folder.

 The screenshots taken when the precondition was executed manually are contained are within the `Manaul_Precondition` folder